Ethics in AI

 I’m excited to see how far this can go and what other uses companies can find for AI and chatbots in social media.
 Surely, the number of companies using them is only going to rise!

-Does you company already use chatbots?
+Does your company already use chatbots?
 How effective have you found them to be?
-I’d love to hear your experiences in the comments below

 The blog was originally published on LinkedIn.
 To read the original article click here